 Art prints, meditations, books.
-I believe in making things with heart, things that last a lifetime and impact your life for the better.
+I believe in making things with heart, things that last a lifetime and impact your life (after loss) for the better.
 Thoughtful, helpful, a joy to give and receive.
 The way it should be.

 This is a prayer for peace for all of us who've known the power of grief and the balm of friendship, who've been touched by the hands of despair but who still choose life.
 Wherever you are now -- wherever you've been and wherever you're going next -- may you open your heart to the freedom that's still available to you, whatever it is you decide that freedom means for you.

 The older I get, the more I feel that home is the place where your heart goes to rest.
 When you grieve the loss of someone you love, it can be hard to find that sense of home – because that someone you love was, in a way, your home.
 This grief poem is about rediscovering that sense of home again, right where you stand.

 This science poem is, oh, so beautiful, and that is a VERY big understatement.
 It's written by theoretical astrophysicist Katie Mack.
 She studies dark matter, the early universe, galaxy formation, black holes, cosmic strings, and the ultimate fate of the cosmos.
 This stunning poem of hers, titled Disorientation, is one of the best things I've ever read and listened to.

 But if you want to do more than just make it through, get my Hope Letters.
 It’s the kind of email that keeps you going, whether your life feels like a mess or a miracle today.